pegasy/rsb-channels/info.md

 :exclamation:  **Do you want to invite someone else to the server?** :exclamation:

-There's are two primary ways that you can do that.
+There are two primary ways that you can do that:

 1.)
 Give them the permanent invite link yourself: https://discord.gg/wfrsb 2.)
 Generate your own (temporary) link by hovering your mouse over <#551718261738307605> and clicking on the little box